ExpressGateway/express-gateway/README.md

 Express-Gateway requires application configuration to be passed during start.
 YML and JSON formats are supported.

-There are 2 config files to take care of:
+There are 2 main config files for main setup.
+And model configurations for fine-tuning:
 #### Gateway Config
 The config file where you define endpoints, pipelines, port settings for gateway